mainmatter/playbook/project-procedure/README.md

 # Project Flow

-Successful projects follow a well-defined procedure that clearly prescribes which steps need to happen in which order and involves all stakeholders.
-The relevant information for each step and the respective outcomes need to be available for everyone at all times.
+Successful projects require a well-defined procedure that clearly prescribes which step to take in what order and involves all stakeholders.
+All the relevant information to each step and the respective outcomes need to be accessible to every contributor at all times.

 ## Kick-Off Meeting

-Every project should start with a kick-off meeting that brings all of the project stakeholders together - ideally in one room or if that is not possible, in a video call.
-The main goal for this meeting is everyone involved getting to know each other and understanding everyone else's roles, responsibilities and goals.
-The group of project stakeholders should be kept as wide and open as possible and also include people that won't necessarily be involved in the project on a daily basis but still have relevant perspectives that the project team should be aware of.
+Every project starts with a kick-off meeting assembling all project stakeholders - ideally in person otherwise in a video call.
+The main goal of this meeting is for all contributors to get to know each other and to aquire an understanding of everyone else's roles, responsibilities and goals.
+The group of project stakeholders should be kept as wide and open as possible and also include people that might not necessarily be involved in the project on a daily basis but still have relevant perspectives that the project team should be aware of.